chirpy8/chirpy8.github.io/_posts/2024-07-06-post-Firmware4.md

 ```

-We can see the assumption added in-line, and that the instructions are accessing the byte in RAM at address b0d4c.
+We can see the assumption added in-line, and that the instructions are accessing the bytes in RAM at address b0d4c and 4d.
 We can go directly to this address (e.g. to see what other code accesses this memory location) by double clicking on "DAT_000b0d4c".
-This greatly adds moving around the code when trying to analyze functionality.
+This greatly assists moving around the code when trying to analyze functionality.

 One way to automate this, as well as to quickly re-create a marked up listing, is to use a Ghidra script.
 Working with scripts is well covered in "The Ghidra Book", as well as other on-line resources.
 An example script to do this, as well as disassemble all the code areas, skipping the data areas, is as below.
 The data areas need to be logged once on a manual review of the code, and then can be added into the script.